PocketMidi/KB1-config/README.md

 - All features work with mouse on desktop
 - Setup and live modes available simultaneously
 - Click and drag sliders for control

+**iOS Bluefy App Compatibility:**

+When using the Bluefy app on iOS devices, touch offset calibration is automatically applied to ensure accurate slider control.
+Due to browser-specific touch handling differences, you may notice one slider appears grayed out in live mode—this is normal and expected behavior:

+- **11 active sliders**: Depending on your calibration, either the first (CC51) or last (CC62) slider may be grayed out
+- **Grayed slider is unreachable**: The grayed slider cannot be controlled but this ensures the remaining 11 sliders respond accurately
+- **Automatic compensation**: The app detects Bluefy and adjusts touch input to match your finger position
+- **Calibration available**: Expand the calibration section in live mode to fine-tune touch offset if needed

+This limitation only affects Bluefy on iOS.
+Other browsers (Chrome, Edge on desktop/Android) display all 12 sliders as fully active.

 ## Configuration Flexibility